North American XF-108 Rapier

 The North American XF-108 Rapier was a proposed long-range, high-speed interceptor aircraft designed by North American Aviation intended to defend the United States from supersonic Soviet strategic bombers.
 The aircraft would have cruised at speeds around 3 Mach with an unrefueled combat radius over 1000 nmi, and was equipped with radar and missiles offering engagement ranges up to 100 miles against bomber-sized targets.

 To limit development costs, the program shared engine development with the North American XB-70 Valkyrie strategic bomber program, and used a number of elements of earlier interceptor projects.
-The program had progressed only as far as the construction of a single wooden mockup when it was canceled in 1959, due to a shortage of funds and the Soviets' adoption of ballistic missiles as their primary means of nuclear attack.
+The program had progressed only as far as the construction of a single wooden mockup when it was canceled in 1959, due to a shortage of funds and the Soviets' adoption of ballistic missiles as their primary means of nuclear deterrence.
 Had it flown, the F-108 would have been the heaviest fighter of its era.
+Some design elements were used in the North American A-5 Vigilante.

 Prior to the project's cancellation, U.S. President Dwight D. Eisenhower noted that raising the F-108 interceptor force would have cost the U.S. taxpayer $4 billion (equivalent to $ billion today).